Facts about the animal kingdom

 What are abyssal fish?

 Abyssal fish are a group of species that have the ability to live in the abyssal zone.
 That is, a portion of the ocean deeper than 2,000m (6,600 feet).
-This zone is characterised for its extreme environmental conditions.
+This zone is characterised by its extreme environmental conditions.
 This includes deep seas, extreme water temperatures between 0º-4ºC (32º-39ºF), high concentration of nutritional salts, as well as a major pressure increase and lack of oxygen.

-The abyssal zone, or abyssopelagic zone, also makes up for more than 83% of the ocean and covers around 60% of the earth.
+The abyssal zone, or abyssopelagic zone, also makes up more than 83% of the ocean and covers around 60% of the earth.
 And yet, it is the zone we know least about.
 At its depths, this zone remains in perpetual darkness.

 The fish that have the correct characteristics to live in these extreme conditions are called abyssal fish.
 They have a series of characteristics that allow them to survive in such deep oceans.
-In the following section we will go through their characteristics.
+In the following section, we will go through their characteristics.

 Abyssal fish characteristics